earthly/website/blog/_posts/2021-05-11-monorepo-with-bazel.md

 ### Dependencies

 Target X is considered a dependency for target Y, if Y needs X at build or execution time.
 The dependency relation produces a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) called a *dependency graph*, which is used to classify these dependencies further.
-You can read more about [these types and their definitions here](https://docs.bazel.build/versions/4.0.0/build-ref.html#dependencies).
+You can read more about [these types and their definitions](https://docs.bazel.build/versions/4.0.0/build-ref.html#dependencies).

 ### Build Files